Shubhamzingare/Portfolio/README.md

 # This is my personal portfolio in making.

-Stay tuneed to checkout my new projects here.
+Stay tunned to checkout my new projects here.